What Are the Disadvantages of Advertisement?

 Advertising is an economic waste because unbalanced advertising causes certain goods to cost more than they should.

-2. Misleading Claims
+2. Misleading Claims About Products

 3. Encouragement of Monopoly

-4. High Prices
+4. High Prices of Products and Services

 It is undoubtedly true that effective advertising increases sales volume.
 These increased sales require more products.
 Large-scale production brings down the cost of goods per unit, which in turn reduces the selling price.
 But if the producers do not lower the prices, the burden of advertising falls on the shoulders of the consumer.

 Products With High Markups

 In 2016, Mylan Pharmaceuticals received tons of backlash for marking up their EpiPen to $600 because of the lack of generic pharmaceutical competition.
 These types of markups generally occur because of high demand, difficult manufacturing, or symbolic value.